mfaks/Go-Bowling--Multiplayer/README.md

 # Go Bowling (Multiplayer)

 **PROBLEM STATEMENT:**
-You have just been tasked with writing the software for your local bowling alley.
-You must simulate bowling with random numbers and make sure your software can keep score for a single player in a game.
+You have just been tasked with writing the software for the local bowling alley.
+You must simulate bowling with random numbers and make sure the software can keep score for a single player in a game.

 **GOALS:**

 • Practice good software engineering design principles:

-&nbsp;&nbsp;&nbsp;&nbsp;o Design your solution before writing the program
+&nbsp;&nbsp;&nbsp;&nbsp;o Design the solution before writing the program

 &nbsp;&nbsp;&nbsp;&nbsp;o Develop test cases before writing the program